vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 #### security_group variable

 The `security_group` variable supports creating security groups dynamically.
 The list of groups is converted to a map to ensure that changes, updates, and deletions don't affect other resources.
-This allows for more flexibility and control over the security groups.
+This allows for more flexibility and control over security group management.

 The following example shows the `security_group` variable.